Mobile Market Research

 Mobiles are agile and “smart”.
 They allow for the collection of user-generated content (UGC) such as videos and images immediately from the participants’ mobile devices as they go about their daily lives.
 They gather private user data directly from the device.
 They capture invaluable geolocation data.
 Enough said.

 Unmediated insight into people’s lives simply cannot be achieved via traditional research methods as they can with mobile technology.
 Since most of the information gathered is user-generated, an interesting side effect of mobile market research is that it actually lends itself to increased accuracy of the collected data.
-Getting small bits of data in a succession of interactions that incrementally generate a better understanding of consumer reactions (establish a better profile), which in turn translates to better prediction of behaviors and tastes, is a commodity akin to gold in the marketing and research field.
+Getting small bits of data in a succession planning of interactions that incrementally generate a better understanding of consumer reactions (establish a better profile), which in turn translates to better prediction of behaviors and tastes, is a commodity akin to gold in the marketing and research field.